frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED and an encoder, while the right side has neither.

-The controller is a Pro Micro with 32kB flash.
-Currently this keymap might compile or work properly only on a v1 keyboard.
+The encoder seems like a great idea but in practice I find that I only use it for adjusting the lighting, as for all other functions it's quicker to just use keys; I could certainly live without it.
+The OLED, on the other hand (heh), is awesome to have.

 ### Features